Twilight Zone (Golden Earring song)

+"Twilight Zone" is a song by Dutch band Golden Earring from their 16th studio album, Cut.
+It was written by the band's guitarist, George Kooymans, who drew inspiration from the spy thriller book The Bourne Identity rather than the 1960s mystery television series The Twilight Zone.

+Their music video received rotation from MTV and becomes their second international hit after Radar Love (1973) and also the group's only top-10 hit on the US Billboard Hot 100 chart and reached No. 1 on the Billboard Rock Top Tracks chart.

-In the 1990s, the song was included on a volume of Rhino Records' New Wave Hits of the '80s series.
-The music video was featured on Volume One of the VHS companion compilation.
+In the 1990s, the song was later included on Rhino Records' New Wave Hits of the '80s series.

 Composition

 Nic Renshaw, who writes a blog for KSM Guitars, describes the guitar riff at the beginning as an "eighth-note pulse" of B D E D B followed by a sixteenth note and dotted eighth-note, D and E, and another D which is an eighth note.
 Renshaw considers the "disruption" more interesting than an ordinary pattern, and it acts as a "set-up ... lining up a shot" so that at 3:10, "bassist Rinus Gerritsen knocks that shot out of the park."